 2002-2003 Academic Year:

-- Faculty votes to approve the new major in International Leadership Studies (ILS).
+- Faculty voted to approve the new major in International Leadership Studies (ILS).

 - New curriculum adopted which renames, reorders and renumbers some of the core courses: 101 (Foundations of Leadership); 103 (Organizational Leadership); 201 (Theories and Models of Leadership); and 203 (Global Leadership).

-- Dr. Sandra Kolankiewicz steps down as director of experiential education.
-She accepts a position as the College's Director of the Gender Studies Program.
+- Sandra Kolankiewicz stepped down as director of experiential education.
+She accepted a position as the College's Director of the Gender Studies Program.

 2001-2002 Academic Year:

 - First LEAD 350 (Leadership Study Abroad) offered in May of 2002.
-The group goes to Hungary for two weeks.
+The group went to Hungary for two weeks.

-- Dr. Gama Perruci, associate professor of leadership studies, named director of academic program at the Center.
+- Gama Perruci, associate professor of leadership studies, named director of academic program at the Center.

 2000-2001 Academic Year:

-- Prof. Steve Blume retired as Assistant Dean of the McDonough Center and professor of English.
+- Steve Blume retired as Assistant Dean of the McDonough Center and professor of English.

-- Dr. Daniel Huck hired as full-time assistant professor of leadership studies.
+- Daniel Huck hired as full-time assistant professor of leadership studies.